kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 320**

-A few Nox came, disguised as regular humans, with no nature thingy.
+A few Nox came, disguised as regular humans, with no nature stuff growing on their head.

 It's a good thing that I practiced a lot of mediation and philosophy.
 Rin, on the other hand, just didn't want to do it all.